Tutorial Gateway

 print(emp1.gender)

-From the above Python class example, it might confuse you to declare the argument because we used the same names: name, age, gender all the time.
-However, it is not mandatory to use like that, but it is a best practice to do so.
+From the above Python class _init example, it might confuse you to declare the argument because we always used the same names: name, age, and gender.
+However, it is not mandatory to use that, but it is a best practice to do so.

-In this Python class example, we are using n, a, gen as __init__ arguments and name, age, gender as self initialization.
-Hopefully, this might clear your confusion.
+In this example, we use n, a, gen as __init__ arguments and name, age, and gender as self initialization of a class.
+Hopefully, this might clear up your confusion.

 class Employee: